 MEET THE GUIDES:

 J. ERIC LYNXWILER is an L.A. native and long-time docent for the Los Angeles Conservancy and Art Deco Society of Los Angeles.
-As a board member for the Museum of Neon Art, he continues to celebrate LA’s neon heritage and guide the museum’s famed “Neon Cruise” — now in his seventeenth year!
-Lynxwiler researched the book “Wilshire Boulevard: Grand Concourse of Los Angeles” and co-authored the recently released “Knott’s Preserved: From Berry Stand to Theme Park, The History Of Knott’s Berry Farm.”
-Coming soon is another book release: “Spectacular Illumination: Los Angeles Neon 1925–1965.”
+As a board member for the Museum of Neon Art, he continues to celebrate LA’s neon heritage and guide the museum’s famed “Neon Cruise” — now in his eighteenth year!
+Lynxwiler researched the book “Wilshire Boulevard: Grand Concourse of Los Angeles” and co-authored “Knott’s Preserved: From Berry Stand to Theme Park, The History Of Knott’s Berry Farm” and “Spectacular Illumination: Los Angeles Neon 1925–1965.”

 ERIC EVAVOLD says that his father, an L.A. native, instilled in him a love of Los Angeles history.
-In the late 90s Eric served as a Broadway Theater District docent for the Los Angeles Conservancy and fell in love with historic neon from then.
-Eric has been conducting the MONA Neon Cruise since 2008 and has developed four Specialty Cruises for MONA each with their own unique theme and flavor.
+In the late ’90s, Eric served as a Broadway Theater District docent for the Los Angeles Conservancy and fell in love with historic neon.
+Eric has been conducting the MONA Neon Cruise since 2008 and has developed four Specialty Cruises for MONA, each with their own unique theme and flavor.
 His tours are infused with his contagious enthusiasm and always full of memorable adventure and surprise.

 CHINATOWN GIFT FAIR CHINAWARE